neherlab/genome-assembly/README.md

     fallocate -l 1G files/aaa/11.txt
     ```

  - On the server machine: Note that the file appeared on the server, and is listed by the `ls` command, has a random suffix in the filename and with size growing until filly downloaded.
 After that the file is renamed to the original name.

+### 2. Watch files in a directory (on server machine) and run a command when a file changes:

+ - Modify `${WATCH_DIR}` in `./scripts/watch-server` to point to the directory that should be watched

+ - On the server machine: Run `./scripts/watch-server`

+ - On the server machine: Go to watch directory (defined as `${WATCH_DIR}` in the script) and create some files with `touch` and `fallocate` as described above.

+ - Note that these modifications are printed by the `./scripts/watch-server`  script.

+ - Modify the bash command at the bottom of the `./scripts/watch-server` to run any required command instead of (ar additional to) `echo` and using the variables provided by `watchexec`, e.g. `./my-awesome-command --input=${WATCHEXEC_CREATED_PATH}"`.
+The newly created files should now trigger that command and the  `${WATCHEXEC_CREATED_PATH}` will be substituted by the path of the created file.